mrkmiller/CSV-to-Drupal/README.md

 1. Ensure Drupal is ready to import data.

-Also, on the drupal site be sure to have the `JSON:API` and `HTTP Basic Authentication` modules enabled.
+On the drupal site be sure to have the `JSON:API` and `HTTP Basic Authentication` modules enabled.

 Then on the JsonAPI config page `/admin/config/services/jsonapi`, "Accept all JSON:API create, read, update, and delete operations." needs to be selected.

 2. Installation of Node.js packages.